U.S. Supreme Court nixes CIA contractors' testimony on Guantanamo detainee | Law-Order

 "There comes a point where we should not be ignorant as judges of what we know to be true as citizens," Gorsuch wrote.
 "Ending this suit may shield the government from some further modest measure of embarrassment.
 But respectfully, we should not pretend it will safeguard any secret," Gorsuch added.

-The Polish investigation concerns the treatment of Zubaydah, who remains held at the American naval base at Guantanamo Bay, Cuba.
-Zubaydah, a Palestinian man captured in 2002 in Pakistan and held by the United States since then without charges, repeatedly underwent waterboarding, a form of simulated drowning widely considered torture.
+Zubaydah, who is Palestinian, was captured in 2002 in Pakistan and has been held by the United States since then without charges.
+He has spent more than 15 years detained at Guantanamo.
+David Klein, Zubaydah's lawyer, said that although the court ruled against his client, it left the door open to him filing an amended request that would not require disclosure of the site's location.
+That means "there is a pathway for him to finally uncover the truth about what happened to him at the hands of the CIA during a critical part of his detention," Klein added.

+The Justice Department declined to comment.
 At the case's October oral arguments, some justices asked why the government would not let Zubaydah himself be questioned.
 The Justice Department later told the court it would agree to Zubaydah sending a declaration that could be used in the Polish investigation, although it would have to be reviewed first.
 Zubaydah's lawyers called that approach unacceptable.

 Zubaydah was "an associate and longtime terrorist ally of Osama bin Laden," the leader of the al Qaeda Islamist militant group killed by U.S. forces in Pakistan in 2011, according to a Justice Department filing.
 The justices have turned away multiple cases brought by Guantanamo detainees challenging their confinement.
 Zubaydah's own case has been pending in lower courts for more than a decade.